-Margot Bloomstein is one of the most widely read and quoted authors in the content strategy community.
-Her name is often associated with the term message architecture, which plays a major role in her approach to brand-oriented content strategy.
-However, she understands, practices and teaches content strategy holistically.
+Margot Bloomstein is one of the content strategy community's most widely read and quoted authors.
+Her name is often associated with the term message architecture, which plays a significant role in her approach to brand-oriented content strategy.
+However, she understands, practices, and teaches content strategy holistically.
 The parts and pieces of this discipline cannot be isolated from each other and must always be adapted to the concrete circumstances of a project.
 In recent years, she has been working intensively on the credibility of brands, also for political reasons, and has published the book Trustworthy (Bloomstein 2021).

-Margot Bloomstein has been advising different companies and organisations as a content strategist for over 20 years.
+Margot Bloomstein has been advising different companies and organizations as a content strategist for over 20 years.
 She is a regular and very successful speaker at content strategy conferences.

 Why content strategy is needed

-At the beginning of this guided tour through content strategy Margot Bloomstein explains the role of content strategists.
-In the digital world brands have become publishers who interact continuously via content with their customers.
-But whose job is it to care about the things that make content good: continuity, consistency, pertinence, readability, accessibility?
+At the beginning of this guided tour through content strategy, Margot Bloomstein explains the role of content strategists.
+In the digital world, brands have become publishers interacting continuously via content with their customers.
+But whose job is to care about what makes content good: continuity, consistency, pertinence, readability, and accessibility?
 This is the content strategy’s moment to shine.

-The book deals with various fields of practice of organisations that publish digitally.
+The book deals with various fields of practice of organizations that publish digitally.
 All of them are centered around content: